Some posts contain compensated links. Please read this disclaimer for more info.

 Visit Tito’s Cave

 For those who like to immerse themselves in the history of a place, a hike on Mount Hum will lead you to Tito’s Cave.
 Since Vis Island was a naval base during the days of the former Yugoslavia, it houses many hidden bunkers, forts, and military buildings.
-Tito’s Cave is where the famous resistance leader Tito hid out during World War II, where it is believed he strategized and plotted attacks.
+Tito’s Cave is where the famous resistance leader Tito hid out during World War II, where he believed he strategized and plotted attacks.
 The caves can be seen as a part of a guided military tour but can also quickly be done on one’s own.
 There is no entrance fee to see the cave.

 Scuba Dive Ship Wrecks Off Vis Island